Effectiveness of melatonin supplements against sleep disorders

 Effectiveness of Melatonin Supplements Against Sleep Disorders

-Melatonin is a naturally occurring hormone found in most animals and some other species such as algae.
-In humans and other vertebrate animals, this hormone is produced by the pineal gland, and it plays an important role in regulating sleep-wake cycles as well as in blood pressure regulation and seasonal reproduction.
+Melatonin is a naturally occurring hormone found in most animals and some other species like algae.
+Furthermore, in humans and other vertebrate animals, this hormone is produced by the pineal gland, and it plays an important role in regulating sleep-wake cycles as well as in blood pressure regulation and seasonal reproduction.
 Several studies have also shown that melatonin also acts an antioxidant in both animals and plants.

 Brief Explainer: How Melatonin Regulated Sleep-Wake Cycles and Promotes Sleep Onset in Humans and Animals

-The pineal gland secretes melatonin and releases it in the bloodstream during the period of nocturnal darkness.
-It is a neuroendocrine transducer that sets the internal clock of animals, particularly by indicating the arrival and the length of the night.
+The pineal gland is located deep in the center of the brain and sits in a groove above the thalamus.
+Its main function is to regular the circadian rhythm by secreting melatonin and releasing it in the bloodstream during the period of nocturnal darkness.
+Melatonin is a neuroendocrine transducer that sets the internal clock of animals by indicating the arrival and the length of the night.
+It induces sleep by reducing cortisol levels, increasing serotonin levels, and regulating body temperature.

 Different animals use different variations in the production of melatonin.
 Note that the onset of melatonin at dusk promotes sleep in diurnal animals and activity in nocturnal animals.
 In humans, infants produce high levels of melatonin between midnight and eight in the morning.
 Human melatonin production decreases as person ages.
 It is also worth noting that as children transitions to adolescence and further to adulthood, the nightly schedule of melatonin release becomes delayed.

-Nevertheless, the discovery of melatonin and its role in regulating sleep-wake cycles in 1953 has prompted clinical researchers and pharmaceutical companies to introduce it as a supplement or medicine for treating sleep disorders such as insomnia and those who are having trouble sleeping due to jet lag and shift work schedule.
+Nevertheless, following the discovery of melatonin and its role in regulating sleep-wake cycles in 1953, clinical researchers and several pharmaceutical companies were able to produce it synthetically in laboratories.
+It is now marketed as a supplement or medicine for treating sleep disorders like insomnia and those who are having trouble sleeping due to jet lag and shift work schedule.

 Studies: The Effectiveness of Melatonin Supplementation as a Sleep Aid and in the Treatment of Insomnia